 I’ve digressed.
 My point is that I had no idea where my life was going or how I felt about it.
 I felt as if I was sailing on a boat with no particular destination in mind, with a compass that doesn’t point north.
 Apart from that being a main reason for not posting or blogging, AT&T did not hesitate at putting me to work.
 All the work has been phenomenal.
 My work there has been enjoyable and I have developed a passion that I never new existed.
 Who knew that even after spending four years learning about myself in college, I still yet continue to learn about myself.

 Now my schedule is getting normalized.
 Well, I should say that I am getting skilled enough to keeping my days to 8-10 hour days as opposed to 14.
 I’m finally getting over the learning curve and I am less tired when I get home.
 So naturally, when I have more energy and time, I tend to interact with other folks on media in very intentional ways.
-I tend to create more—weather that be through photography or wordpress.
+I tend to create more—whether that be through photography or WordPress.
 I also tend to have a more healthy, complete, and balanced life.

 So this is me coming back to the keyboard, to satisfy the eternal itch.
-The itch that will never be satisfied or silenced.
+The itch that will never be silenced.
 I have finally reached a place where I can reach out, speak, and discourse.
 For me, I know my existence is always doing something more than work—it’s doing the art that gives me the most meaning, which is writing.
 So I will be publishing whenever I can.
-Mostly to satisfy the itch, however, I hope some may find enjoyment in the pieces of myself that I leave here.
+Mostly to satisfy the itch.
+However, I hope some may find enjoyment in the pieces of myself that I leave here.
 This blog continues to be an elastic text with no promises.
 Only way that would happen is if I did this for a living, which only a small select lucky few get to do.
 My luck in the game Monopoly is pretty good, but I do not think it transfers over to real life very well.

 So if you have spent some of your time reading this, thanks.
 Time is precious.
 I hope that the things I have to say here are worth that gift.
 My hope for these posts is to help me process the challenges of life and what it means to be human.
 And maybe, just maybe, over time this can amount to something more precise and less fragmented.
 But like me, this blog is sporadic with no continuity, and strives to say something that it secretly knows it really cannot due to a lack of vernacular and nomenclature.
 But also like me, this blog will—whenever it has the energy—give everything its got to give language to our humanness.